bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 - Choose the source for the reference list: History
 - Bam file: Table recalibration result bam
 - Using reference genome:hg19_Chr1.fa
+- Partition type for depth of coverage: select Sample and readgroup
 - Summary coverage threshold
  --for summary file outputs, report the % of bases covered to >= this number: 10, 25, 50 and 100   **(insert 4 thresholds)**
 - Basic or Advanced GATK options: Advanced